-The Wisconsin Secure Program Facility (WSPF), the state’s most secure facility, safely and humanely houses, manages, and controls inmates who demonstrate serious behavioral problems in other settings.
+The Wisconsin Secure Program Facility (WSPF), safely and humanely houses, manages, and controls inmates who have been classified maximum custody.
 WSPF provides inmates the opportunity to acquire skills needed for potential integration into less secure correctional environments.

-Programming at WSPF is designed to provide inmates with some of the assistance necessary to modify their behavior to a degree that may allow them to be returned to a traditional maximum-security facility.
-In order to be placed in a traditional max facility, inmates must demonstrate that they will not create an unreasonable risk to staff, other inmates, themselves, or the secure and orderly running of the institution.
-Inmates who are transferred to WSPF have earned their way to this facility through behavior exhibited in alternate sites, which has jeopardized the safety and security of the facility, staff and/or other inmates.
-WSPF aims to influence the behavior of high-risk inmates by using a system of phase designed to manage risk in conjunction with treatment/programming.
-Inmates progress through three phases, of which the final is a transition phase prior to the return of the inmate to a less-restrictive, maximum-security facility.
+Programming at WSPF is designed to provide restrictive status housing inmates with some of the assistance necessary to modify their behavior to a degree that may allow them to be returned to general population.
+In order to be placed in general population, inmates in restrictive housing must demonstrate they will not create an unreasonable risk to staff, other inmates, themselves, or the secure and orderly running of the institution.